quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 unnecessarily high number of acknowledgments when min_rtt is much smaller than smoothed_rtt.

-Note that the congestion window and the RTT change over the lifetime of a connection and therefore might require sending frequent ACK_FREQUENCY frames to ensure optimal performance.
+Note that the average congestion window and the smoothed RTT change over the lifetime of a connection and therefore might require sending frequent ACK_FREQUENCY frames to ensure optimal performance.
+As both the congestion window and RTT estimates change continiously, of course not every change should trigger an update.
+Usually, it is not nessecary to send an ACK_FREQUENCY frame more than once per RTT.
+Ideally, an ACK_FREQUENCY frame is sent only if a relevant change in the average congestion window or RTT estimates is detected that impacts the local setting of the reordering threshold or local-selected calculation of the Ack-Eliciting Threshold or Requested Max Ack Delay.

 It is possible that the RTT is smaller than the receiver's timer granularity, as communicated via the min_ack_delay transport parameter, preventing the